PolyplexEngine/libpp/README.md

 [Join the Discord Server](https://discord.gg/Dus5ArV)

-libpp is an XNA like framework written in D. libpp supports OpenGL and will [in the future support Vulkan](https://git.pplex.org/Polyplex/plexrend).
+libpp is an game development framework written in D. libpp supports OpenGL and will [in the future support Vulkan](https://git.pplex.org/Polyplex/plexrend).

-The framework is written to be easy to read and understand for people comming from an C#/XNA background.

 libpp is the base rendering, input handling, content handling, etc. library for the WIP Polyplex engine.